Hertfordshire Community NHS Trust: Principal activities

 residents of Hertfordshire and, since April 2012, 68,000 children in West Essex.

 The Trust provides community-based services for adults and older people, children and young people, and a range of specialist care services.
 It had around two million contacts with people during the course of the year and were dealing with people from before birth until death.

 The Trust operates its services through three business units and the services they provide are set out in the Service Portfolio.

 In January 2019 it lost a £44 million-a-year contract in west Hertfordshire to Central London Community Healthcare NHS Trust.

 Performance

 In February 2015 the Care Quality Commission, the quality regulator of the NHS, conducted an inspection of the trust's services.
 The inspectors' report was published in July 2015.
 The CQC carried out a second inspection in 2016 and rated the trust as 'Good'.

 It was named by the Health Service Journal as one of the top hundred NHS trusts to work for in 2015.
 At that time it had 2415 full-time equivalent staff and a sickness absence rate of 4.17%.
 67% of staff recommend it as a place for treatment and 53% recommended it as a place to work.

-Information and technology

-HCT is known as a dynamic and innovative exponent of IM&T. It has a highly respected electronic clinical record deployment using TPP SystmOne across all its services and has implemented agile and mobile working to give staff more flexibility about how and when they work.

-The Trust has seven principles that underpin its IM&T strategy.
-They are: